coolpersonbee/LifeOfParadise/README.md

 part.Anchored = true
 part.Parent = game.Workspace

+-- Wait for 0.1 seconds before re-equipping the "Stoller" wait(0.1)

--- Re-equip the "Stoller" after the action if stroller then
+-- Re-equip the "Stoller"
+if stroller then
     stroller.Parent = character
 end

--- Wait for a very short time (1 second) wait(1)
+-- Wait for another short time (1 second) wait(1)

 -- Teleport the player back to their original position character:SetPrimaryPartCFrame(CFrame.new(originalPosition))